moonrepo/build-wasm-plugin/README.md

 - Generates `.sha256` checksum files for all `.wasm` files.
 - Moves built files to a `builds` directory.
 - Extract changelog information for a release.
+- Optionally publish to ghcr.io as an OCI artifact.

 ## Installation